mwbowers/mwbowers.github.io/concepts/program-structure/qsys-program.md

 ---
 title: QSys Programs and Procedures
+description: Gain a comprehensive understanding of QSys Programs and Procedures with this detailed guide.
+Learn about their key characteristics, how they differ, and their roles within the QSys environment.
+This resource is designed to equip developers with the knowledge to effectively develop, deploy, and manage these essential components.
 ---

 The Concept of a `Program` in [.NET](https://docs.microsoft.com/en-us/dotnet/core/introduction) is significantly different than that on the IBM i.